 Like the physicians program, the impaired pilots program abides by the HIMS accountability, 12 Step participation and monitoring plus mandatory participation in peer-support groups.

 For pilots addicted to drugs, alcohol, or pain medications, the pursuit of recovery is often more complex than other recovery journeys, because after rehab, pilots will return to their career where they have learned ways to sustain and propel substance abuse addiction in their careers.
 Other addiction recovery journeys are very different from rehab for pilots, because addicts are usually discouraged from exposing themselves to addiction triggers when they transition from rehab back into regular life.

 For pilots, however, the goal is to return them to their field of practice, which can be especially difficult for patients, because they are submersed back into the same career that was once a catalyst for addiction.
 Fortunately, there are effective strategies to overcome addiction triggers in any circumstance, involving therapies for anger management, medication education, conflict resolution, coping skill development, depression management and more.

-At Positive Sobriety Institute, we take careful consideration of your practice as an aviator professional and construct individualized rehabilitation programs that address the very unique stressors that pilots face with addiction.
+At Positive Sobriety Institute’s impaired pilots rehab, we take careful consideration of your practice as an aviator professional and construct individualized rehabilitation programs that address the very unique stressors that pilots face with addiction.
 Our interdisciplinary treatment models a rehabilitation approach that integrates innovations in addiction medicine, psychiatry, therapy, and relapse prevention.
 At Positive Sobriety Institute, we also recognize the strengths of many pilots – focus, determination, intelligence – and build recovery programs to capitalize these characteristics to strengthen recovery success.